-Committee Members are elected by members of the Institute either at the Member Group Annual General Meeting (AGM) or by a majority agreement if joining mid-year.
+Committee Members are elected by members of the Institute either at the Member Group Annual General Meeting (AGM) or in an election using remote voting.
 The committee may appoint replacements for committee members (including the Chair and Treasurer) that resign mid-year.
 As the Chair and Treasurer are essential for the effective running of a group they are specifically elected to their roles.
 A majority of the committee must be Institute members.